-Spiritual, moral, social and cultural (SMSC) education policies
+Spiritual, moral, social and cultural (SMSC) development policies

-SMSC policies allow you to explain how you meet the spiritual, moral, social and cultural needs of your pupils.
-See examples of SMSC policies from primary, secondary, special and all-through schools.
+SMSC policies allow you to meet the spiritual, moral, social and cultural needs of your pupils.
+See examples of SMSC policies from primary, secondary and special schools.

 Policies from primary schools

-St Peter's Brafferton Church of England Voluntary Aided Primary School, North Yorkshire, combines its spiritual, moral, social and cultural (SMSC) policy with its British Values policy.
+St Peter's Brafferton Church of England VA Primary School in North Yorkshire combines its spiritual, moral, social and cultural (SMSC) policy with its British Values policy.

-The policy also explains how the SMSC development of pupils is promoted across the curriculum.
+The policy also explains that SMSC development is promoted in the wider life of the school.

-Manuden Primary School in Essex uses its SMSC policy to cover topics such as:
+Manuden Primary School in Essex uses its SMSC policy (you'll find it under 'Curriculum') to cover topics such as:

 - School values